-The cruise is a magnificent experience, you’ll get to see baby humpback whales that are learning to navigate through the waters, humpback whales that are breaching and, of course, the coastal wonders of Maui!
+The cruise is a magnificent experience, you’ll get to see baby humpback whales that are learning to navigate through the waters, humpback whale breaching, and, of course, the coastal wonders of Maui!

 Remember to bring your cell phone, camera, or whatever you’re using to record this amazing experience.

-The Sail Trilogy tours have various different locations to depart from Maui, such as Lahaina, Ka’anapali and Maalaea.
+The Sail Trilogy tours have various different locations to depart from Maui, such as Lahaina Harbor, Ka’anapali, and Maalaea Harbor.

-The whale watching tours are two hours long and there are naturalists on-board which educate guests about the island and marine animals.
+The whale watching tours are two hours long and there are naturalists on board who educate guests about the island and marine animals.

 The cruise also offers appetizers and drinks- as it’s a popular cruise, it’s limited to small groups, so you should book in advance to avoid disappointment.

-They have tours which don’t only include whale watching, they include dolphin watching, Molokini Crater and Turtle Town.
+They have tours that don’t only include whale watching, they include dolphin watching, Molokini Crater, and Turtle Town.

 The tour lasts about 4 to 5 hours, so the tour provides a delicious continental breakfast and a filling savory lunch.